camunigeography/muscat-conversion/doc/transliteration.md

  a. **Transliterate BGN/PCGN to Cyrillic.** The `title_latin` is transliterated to Cyrillic and stored as `title` using `transliterateBgnLatinToCyrillic`, using the Lingua Translit program and using the XML definition defined in `/tables/reverseTransliteration.xml` which is written by the interface at `/transliterator.html`.
 This takes around 20 minutes.
 It is not currently batched.

-  * This section needs `protectSubstrings` applied.
+  * This section has `protectSubstrings` applied.
 Further details are below.

  b. **Transliterate back from Cyrillic to BGN/PCGN as a reversibility check.** As a reversibility check, the new Cyrillic in `title` is forward-transliterated back and stored in `title_forward`, using `transliterateCyrillicToBgnLatin`.
 This takes around 15 seconds, and is batched (all shards processed at once).